friendsofhyperf/components/docs/en/components/di-plus.md

 # DI Plus

-The dependency injection enhancement component for Hyperf.
+A dependency injection enhancement component for Hyperf.

 ## Installation